Pancake Day with Probiotics

 4. Cook until bubbles appear on the surface then flip over and cook for another minute.

-5. Serve warm with any topping of your choice.
+5. Serve warm with any topping of your choice, plus a probiotic!

 Here's a quick guide to freezing and reheating your homemade pancakes: